risk-first/website/introduction/Evaluating-Risk.md

 I have worked in teams sometimes where the blinkers go down, and the only thing that matters is _now_.
 Anything with a horizon over a week is irrelevant.
 Regimes of such [hyper-inflation](https://en.wikipedia.org/wiki/Hyperinflation) are a sure sign that something has _really broken down_ within a project.
 Consider in this case a Discount Factor of 60% per day, and the following risks:

-- Risk A: £10 cost, happening _tomorrow_
+- Risk A, £10 cost, happening _tomorrow_
-- Risk B: £70 cost, happening in _5 days_.
+- Risk B, £70 cost, happening in _5 days_.

 Risk B is almost irrelevant under this regime, as this graph shows: